PatrickCallaghan/datastax-iot/README.md

-# datastax-iot-demo
+# DataStax IoT

-This is a small demo to show how to insert meter readings for a smart reader.
-Note : the readings come in through a file with a no of readings per day.
+This is a small demo to show how to readings for a smart device.
+The readings are realtime and come are every 10 secs for a device.

 ## Schema Setup
-Note : This will drop the keyspace "datastax_iot_demo" and create a new one.
-All existing data will be lost.

 To specify contact points use the contactPoints command line parameter e.g.

 	'-DcontactPoints=192.168.25.100,192.168.25.101'